poa00/ahk-mso/docs/Teams-Shortcuts-(Changelog).md

 # [Teams Shortcuts](Teams-Shortcuts) Changelog

 * 2021-01-14
-	- Changes Custom Background Setting for Library.
-Now can be [set in ini file](https://tdalon.blogspot.com/2021/01/teams-custom-backgrounds.html#openlib).
+	- Added Custom Background Setting for Library.
+Now it can be [set in ini file](https://tdalon.blogspot.com/2021/01/teams-custom-backgrounds.html#openlib).
 * 2021-01-12
 	- Change hotkey for new conversation from Win+N to Alt+N because of collision with OneNote hotkey
 * 2020-12-08